 09 of 09

-There's no end to what you can create with a simple headpin, some beads and pliers.
-But why settle for ho-hum store bought headpins when you can make your own.
+There's no end to what you can create with a simple headpin, some beads, and pliers.
+Why settle for ho-hum store-bought headpins when you can make your own?

 These fabulous spiral wire headpins are a great way to learn and practice the basic wire technique of making a spiral.
 They are easy and look great with or without dangles.